Group Independent Study Projects (GISPs)

 Get Started

-Students who are not on the original roster and who want to join the course must attend the first class session.
-By the end of the first week of the semester, the GISP student coordinator(s) must submit their petition to add any student to the roster by filling out this petition form.
-Dean Chang will email your faculty sponsor separately after receiving your petition.
+The student coordinator and the faculty sponsor of the Group Independent Study Projects may petition to add students not on the original roster to enroll in an existing GISP; they may do so before the end of the Add/Drop/Shopping Period.
+Students not on the original roster and wanting to join the course must attend the first class session.
+By the end of the first week of the semester, the GISP student coordinator(s) must submit their petition to add any student to the roster.

 Group Independent Study Project Resources

-• Past GISPs Database - request digital copies of past Group Independent Study Projects.
+- Past GISPs Database - request digital copies of past Group Independent Study Projects.
 You can also stop by the CRC in the basement of the CareerLAB to browse the earlier Independent Studies proposals.

-• Potential GISP Ideas - submit your Group Independent Study Project ideas and find out more about the GISPs your peers are working.
+- Potential GISP Ideas - submit your Group Independent Study Project ideas and find out more about the GISPs your peers are working.